mpisanko/photos/README.md

 ## Usage

 This can be run as an executable java jar to which you pass photo zip archive file path.
-It will output filepaths of duplicate files to STDOUT (aka console ;)
+It will print report about fduplicate files to STDOUT (aka console ;)

+###### Commands below assume you're in root directory of the project
 Run the project's tests:

     $ clojure -A:test:runner